I am Yarrow Magdalena – a web designer, tech fairy and small business mentor.

 Like many of us I have spent the first few years of being an entrepreneur chasing shiny stuff, spending too much cash on courses to feel more legitimate and battling imposter syndrome daily.

 Trust me when I say things can get easier and it’s so worth it.
 Growing a business on your own terms is not a race, but it might well be one of the most beautiful things you’ll do in your life.
-Following my intuition and growing organically has allowed me to support hundreds of beautiful people with Yarrow Digital and also to build another business called Daydreaming Wolves, which is all about community care, creative embodiment and radical love and is such a joy to work in.
+Following my intuition and growing organically has allowed me to support hundreds of beautiful people with Yarrow Digital and also to build another business called Daydreaming Wolves, which is all about community care, creative embodiment and radical rituals and is such a joy to work in.